ExLlamaV2¶

 - When you have a modern NVIDIA GPU and want the absolute best local inference performance.

-- When you want to fit the highest quality version of a model into your specific VRAM limit using EXL2.
+- When you need to squeeze the highest possible quality of a large model into your specific GPU memory limit.

 When not to use it¶

-- On Apple Silicon (use MLX) or AMD hardware (use llama.cpp).
+- On Apple Silicon (use MLX) or AMD hardware (use llama.cpp or vLLM).

-- For production enterprise serving with many concurrent users.
+- For enterprise production serving with many concurrent users (use vLLM or TGI).

 Licensing and cost¶